snewell4/simpleth/docs/source/using.rst

     HINT 1: Check the spelling of the contract name.
     HINT 2: You may need to do a new compile.

+    revert_msg =

     exc_info =
     { ( <class 'FileNotFoundError'>,
         FileNotFoundError(2, 'No such file or directory'),
-        <traceback object at 0x000001DE340EE240>)}
+        <traceback object at 0x00000231A2CDE6C0>)}

 .. note::

-   - Line 4: There are three properties you can access.
+   - Line 6: There are three properties you can access.
 First is the unique ``code`` string for the exception.
-It is accessed here and its value is printed on line 10.
+It is accessed here and its value is printed on line 13.
-   - Line 5: The text of the error message is accessed here and printed on lines 12 through 16.
+   - Line 5: The text of the error message is accessed here and printed on lines 15 through 20.
+   - Line 8: The ``revert_msg`` is sent back from a transaction that had a ``require()`` that failed or a ``revert()``.
+Otherwise, it is empty.
+Our empty string is shown on line 22.
-   - Line 7: The exception information is accessed here and pretty printed on lines 19 through 21.
+   - Line 10: The exception information is accessed here and pretty printed on lines 24 through 26.

    You can access these properties instead of the entire message if that suits your purpose better in handling ``simpleth`` errors.